decretist/Dissertation/Chapter2/chapter2.md

 a single terminal or leaf node (the *dictum initiale*) followed by an ordered sequence of one or more internal nodes, the questions, which in turn contain chapters.
-The depth of Part II, considered as a tree-structured document composed of nested containers, is one greater than the depth of Parts I and III.[^58]
+The depth of Part II, considered as a tree-structured document composed of hierarchically nested containers, is one greater than the depth of Parts I and III.[^58]

 The case statements all follow a very regular formal pattern.
 They are introduced by a hypothetical narrative that is followed by an